 The NETL Fuel Cell program maintains a portfolio of RD&D projects that address the technical issues facing the commercialization of solid-oxide fuel cell (SOFC) technology and a series of increasingly larger demonstration projects intended to validate the solutions to those issues.

-The DOE Gasification Systems program is developing innovative modular designs for converting diverse types of coal into clean synthesis gas to enable the low-cost production of electricity, transportation fuels, chemicals, hydrogen, and other useful products to suit market needs.
-Advancements in this area will help enable advanced power generation and other syngas-based technologies to be competitive in both domestic and international markets, and spur on the use of abundant domestic coal resources, in turn contributing towards increased energy security and reviving depressed markets in traditional coal-producing regions of the United States.
+The DOE Gasification Systems program is developing innovative modular designs for converting diverse types of carbon feedstock into clean synthesis gas to enable the low-cost production of electricity, transportation fuels, chemicals, hydrogen, and other useful products to suit market needs.
+Advancements in this area will help enable advanced power generation and other syngas-based technologies to be competitive in both domestic and international markets, and spur on the use of abundant domestic carbon feedstock resources, in turn contributing towards increased energy security and reviving depressed markets in traditional coal-producing regions of the United States.